-Bioinformatic analysis of 3' and 5' flanking regions has been made for each of the single events constituting MON87427 x MON89034 x NK603 maize.
-Peptides of concern were not revealed in this region and no homology to known allergens or toxins were revealed.
-It is however not clearly stated if it was regions in the stack or the single events constituting itthat were analysed (p.
-58).
+Bioinformatic analysis has been made for each of the single events constituting MON87427 x MON89034 x 1507 x MON88017 x 59122 maize.
+No similarities to known allergens or toxins were found with this method.
+The whole stack was however not analysed (p.
+81).
 We suggest that the Applicant do so in order to verify potential changes in sequence do to the load of new transgenes being combined and expressed.